16 Top-Rated Day Trips from Rome

-As you explore the comparatively small Centro Storico - the old city center - you'll see some of the best-loved masterpieces of Italian Renaissance art and architecture, by artists that include Donatello, Giotto, Ghiberti, and Michelangelo.
+As you go sightseeing around the comparatively small Centro Storico — the old city center — you'll see some of the best-loved masterpieces of Italian Renaissance art and architecture, by artists that include Donatello, Giotto, Ghiberti, and Michelangelo.

 7. Hill Towns of Tuscany

 Several of these lie close to the main highway between Rome and Florence, and are easy to reach on a day trip from Rome.
-Among these are two of the most charming: Montepulciano and Montalcino; Pienza, a UNESCO World Heritage town, is not far away.
+Among these are two of the most charming: Montepulciano, about a two-hour drive, and Montalcino; Pienza, a UNESCO World Heritage town, is not far away.